Samsung Dishwasher 4C Error Code: How to Fix It

 1. Flow Meter Main Voltage Measurement

 • Measure the DC main voltage supplied to the flow meter between the red and black wires.
-The normal range should be between ~ 4.98 and 5 Vdc.
+The normal range should be between ~ 4.98 and 5 VDC.
 If the flow meter is not receiving +5 volts, consider replacing the main board.

 1. Flow Meter Feedback Voltage Measurement

 • When the inlet valve is energized or when water flows through the flowmeter turbine between the white and black wires, measure the DC feedback voltage supplied from the flow meter to the main board.
-The normal range is ~ 2.5 Vdc.
-If the flowmeter is not sending +2.5 Vdc to the main board, replace the flow meter assembly.
+The normal range is ~2.5 Vdc.
+If the flowmeter is not sending +2.5 Vdc to the main board, replace the flowmeter assembly.

 Samsung Dishwasher flow meter